Chat with us, powered by LiveChat

 As an employer, you might feel that applicants should disclose their criminal records.
 But on the side of the applicants, they might feel judged or discriminated if the requirement was not stated in the first stages of the application.
 This is especially true among applicants who have a criminal record.
 They have their reasons for not disclosing this and as much as possible, employers should try and respect that.

-Transparency is one of the key things that is emphasised in the legislation surrounding Australian police check requirements.
+Transparency is one of the key things that is emphasised in the legislation surrounding Australian Nationally Coordinated Criminal History Check requirements.
 Employers that keep the process fair and open in the early stages are less likely to deal with complaints of discrimination further down the line.

 4. Communicate why it is important.

-If you have to ask for an Australian police check, then explain why it is necessary.
+If you have to ask for an Australian Nationally Coordinated Criminal History Check, then explain why it is necessary.
 Do not leave applicants in the dark by skipping over the explanation.
 Brief them on why certain offences may be relevant to the job and how they can affect the job.
 They have to see why it is necessary so that it is easier to get their consent.
 This leads us to the next rule.

 5. Proceed with consent.

-Perhaps one of the most important rules with regards to police check requirements is to ask for consent.
-This can be done through waivers or some kind of contract that legally proves the applicant’s consent to fulfil the request.
+Perhaps one of the most important rules with regards to Nationally Coordinated Criminal History Check requirements is to ask for consent.
+This can be done through waivers or some kind of contract that legally proves the applicant's consent to fulfil the request.

 6. Know when to ask.

 Nationally Coordinated Criminal History Checks are completely unnecessary during the first stages of the application when recruiters are just calling them in for an initial interview.
-In most cases, police checks should only be requested from applicants who are already short-listed.
+In most cases, nationally coordinated criminal history checks should only be requested from applicants who are already short-listed.

 Doing so minimises the time-consuming preparation of consent to disclosure forms and expensive charges.
 This also lessens the risk of disclosing confidential information when it is not important.